KutsevEA/hvac-platform/docs/registry/branch-registry.md

 # Branch Registry

-This file tracks all branches of the AI development system.
+This document tracks the lifecycle and status of all AI branches in the development system.

+Branches can exist in the following states:

+Active — currently operating and maintaining their memory file.
+Planned — approved but not yet initialized.
+Paused — temporarily inactive but may be resumed later.
+Archived — permanently closed branches kept only for historical reference.

 ---

-## Active Branches
+# Active Branches

 master-orchestrator
 memory: /docs/branches/master-orchestrator.md